codybj/spectacular-sycamore-65758/src/pages/index.md

     type: section_cta
     title: Visit the Choe Lab website
     subtitle: >-
-      For more information on these projects, please visit the website of my PhD mentor, Dr. Hyeryun Choe.
+      For more information on these and related projects, please visit the website of my PhD mentor, Dr. Hyeryun Choe.
     actions:
       - label: Choe Lab
         url: 'https://www.choeresearch.com/'